apache/trafficserver/tests/README.md

  * command - optional argument defining what process to use.
 Defaults to traffic_server.
  * select_ports - have the testing system auto select the ports to use for this instance of ATS

 This function will define a sandbox for an instance of trafficserver to run under.
-The function will return a AuTest process object that will have a number of files and variables define for making it easier to define a test.
+The function will return a AuTest process object that will have a number of files and variables defined to make it easier for test definition.

 #### Environment
 The environment of the process will have a number of added environment variables to control trafficserver running the in the sandbox location correctly.
 This can be used to easily setup other commands that should run under same environment.